If you want to alleviate most of the problems with booking and maintaining an appointment schedule you need to send appointment confirmation texts.

 While it’s unlikely, you’ll prevent every single cancellation or last-minute request to reschedule, using a channel with 98% open rates to confirm appointments will drastically improve your attendance rates.

-Now that you have the skinny on what’s involved in sending a text reminder that people will respond to, nothing is stopping you.
+Now that you have the skinny on what’s involved in sending a text reminder that people will respond to (and several appointment confirmation text message samples), nothing is stopping you.

-If you’re looking for a platform to send these appointment reminder messages, sign up for a 14-day free trial of SimpleTexting.
+If you’re looking for a platform to send these appointment SMS , sign up for a 14-day free trial of SimpleTexting.
 Every account comes with a complimentary, text-enabled number.
-You can even choose one with your area code!
+You can even

 While HIPAA does not explicitly prohibit sending text messages, for texting to be HIPAA compliant, there are specific rules you have to follow.Read